-If you have noticed any nits or lice in your child, you will have to buy over-the-counter louse in the pharmacy at short notice.
-The funds must be paid out of your own pocket, unless the pediatrician prescribes them.
+If you have noticed any nits or lice in your child, you will have to buy over-the-counter remedies in the pharmacy at short notice.
+The funds must be paid out of your own pocket unless the pediatrician prescribes them.
 The classical drug contains a lice neurotoxin with the active ingredient pyrethrum, also known as permethrin or allethrin.
-However, the lice become increasingly insensitive to it.
+However, the lice become insensitive to it.
 New and non-toxic lice contain silicone oil Dimeticon.
 This penetrates into the apertures of the lice and leads to suffocation.
-The following applies to all remedies: the treatment must be repeated after eight to ten days in order to eliminate the hatched offspring!
+The following applies to all remedies: the treatment must be repeated after eight to ten days to eliminate the hatched offspring!
 As not all eggs are often killed by lice, multiple additional "wet combing" is indispensable: Foam the wet hair with a conditioner so that the hair becomes smooth.
-Comb strand by strand with a fine-toothed nit comb - the distance between the tines is only 0.2 millimetres.
+Comb a strand by a strand with a fine-toothed nit comb - the distance between the tines is only 0.2 millimetres.
 If you clean the comb with a white cloth after every stroke, you will recognize combed lice.
 This method is therefore also suitable for control.
 Siblings living in the same household should also undergo the procedure.
 After each treatment, place the combs and brushes in hot water for ten minutes after each treatment and then clean them.

 If your child has lice, inform teachers, educators and your immediate environment so that other parents are warned.
-This does not have to be embarrassing for anyone, because head lice are not the result of poor hygiene and occur in all social classes.
-85% of all children will eventually be affected by head lice.
+This does not have to be embarrassing for anyone because head lice are not the result of poor hygiene and occur in all social classes.
+85% of all children will be affected by head lice.

 Copyright: Landeszentrale fuer Gesundheitsfoerderung in Rheinland-Pfalz e.V.
 (LZG) Germany

-Text: Dr. Beatrice Wagner, Editorial Office: Birgit Kahl-RÃ¼ther
+Text: Dr. Beatrice Wagner, Editorial Office: Birgit Kahl-Ruether